ctrl-alt-del/devenv/README.md

 * [**Fedora**](pycharm-on-fedora)

 ### PyCharm on Windows
-Donwload PyCharm from its home page on [here](http://www.jetbrains.com/pycharm/download/)
+Download PyCharm from its home page on [here](http://www.jetbrains.com/pycharm/download/)

 Once download is completed, double click the `.exe` file and follow the instruction to install.